jjenkov/polymorph/README.md

 - Polymorph Data Encoding (PDE) specification - version 1.0

-## Polymorph Core Parts

-The Polymorph Personal Compute Platform is intended to consist of the following core parts:

-1) Polymorph Data Encoding (PDE) + Polymorph Data Language
-2) Polymorph Human Interface (PHI)
-3) Polymorph Fabric
-4) Polymorph Toolkit(s)

-Each of these major parts are explained further down this document.

 ## Polymorph Innovations
 To achieve the vision of the Polymorph project - several innovations have been necessary.
 Several of these innovations can be used in small business and enterprise environments too.